lizethestevezt/GetIntronSeq/README.md

 - Added support for handling multiple GFF and FASTA files in batch mode.
 - **NEW**: Improved error handling and logging for better debugging.
 - **NEW**: Dynamically handles missing introns or sequences in GFF files.
+- **NEW**: Command-line arguments for flexible input/output handling.
+  - Specify input files, optional FASTA files, and output names directly from the command line.

 ## Requirements